j26572224/ShallowSea/README.md

 # To do list
 * create wiki to tidy up readme file

+# Liability:
+Nobody is responsible if you lose your data, brick your Switch, get banned, drop your Switch into the toilet, have your Switch stolen by ninjas, etc, except yourself.
+By using PegaScape or any form of homebrew in any capacity you understand the risks involved with running unsigned code on your Switch.

 # Credit:
 * [@carcaschoi](https://github.com/carcaschoi) 一 我 me
 * [@tim22263 梵鈞](https://github.com/tim22263) 一 為ShallowSea整合包製作ShallowSea專用大氣層bootlogo & hbmenu theme (making the custom bootlogo & hbmenu theme for aio package.)